Two Disciplines, One Workflow

 Phase 5: Validation

-Surface Modelling Techniques for Organic Geometries
+Surface Modeling Techniques for Organic Geometries

 Subdivision Surfaces